cybertec-postgresql/etcd_fdw/README.md

 ## Setup
 - Install pgrx on your machine `cargo install --locked cargo-pgrx --version 0.14.3`
 - Setup pgrx `cargo pgrx init`
+- Install protoc and protobuf (needed by etcd-client)
+  - Instructions can be found [here](https://protobuf.dev/installation/)
 - Have some kind of etcd you want to test and run

 ## Build
 - To build simply run `cargo pgrx run` with or without the `--release` flag